cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/example-cesium-vis/README.md

 Layer nodes also need to provide a unique `id` field, a `source` field (listing the id of the source to use), and an public facing `name` field to use within the selection tree.
 Note that the `name` field can be shared with other layers, these entries will be combined into a single tree selection.
 A `visibility` field with values of `visible|none` can also be added to change the default selection state of that layer.

 Layers can also optionally include an integer `order` field (which defaults to 0 if not specified).
 Before visualising, all layers (across all groups) are sorted by their order from lowest to highest; this allows users to specify the Z order of their data, regardless of grouping.

+Layer nodes for 3D tileset sources can also specify a `style` object defining a data-driven expression to change the visual look of features or to filter out specific ones.
+Note that this only supports a basic styling system that can be expressed within literal JSON keys & values, more complex styling should be carried out within the actual model files.
+For details on how to write a Cesium style expression, see their [web page](https://cesium.com/learn/cesiumjs-learn/cesiumjs-3d-tiles-styling/) detailing the process.
+In addition, the example TWA Cesium visualisation shows a style used to color buildings based on their distance from a point, and how to filter out a specific building based on one of its properties.

 Note that, at the time of writing, all `source` and `layer` nodes must be within a `group` (i.e. data cannot be loaded unless within a group), and a single top-level group must exist (i.e. the `data.json` file must be a JSON object, rather than a JSON array).